You can now change your Facebook settings to state what happens when you die!

 Alternatively, the account holder may simply notify Facebook that they’d prefer to have their Facebook account permanently deleted after death.

 - Click in the top right of Facebook and select Settings

 - Type in a friend’s name and click Add

 - Click Message to let your friend know they’re now your legacy contact

 Attwood Marshall Lawyers have a dedicated team of Wills & Estates lawyers that specialise in estate planning and estate litigation.
-Contact 1800 621 071 for a free initial consultation.
+Contact 1800 621 071.